sphinx-gallery/sphinx-gallery/doc/configuration.rst

 List of config options
 ======================

-Most sphinx-gallery configuration options are set in the Sphinx ``conf.py``
+Most Sphinx-Gallery configuration options are set in the Sphinx ``conf.py``
 file:

 - ``examples_dirs`` and ``gallery_dirs`` (:ref:`multiple_galleries_config`)